 - When the personal representative files the inheritance tax account they might believe that because the bank has already released the funds without probate that they do not have to be included.
 The personal representatives are therefore not delivering a true account and potentially not paying the correct inheritance tax

 Where does the responsibility of the account being closed and paid out inaccurately lie?
 Is this amounting to fraud?
 Is tax revenue going to decrease as a result of inheritance tax accounts being incorrectly delivered?
 These are just a few examples and questions that personal representatives could find they have to answer following these seemingly helpful changes.

 I am sure you will agree that it is vital to establish early on whether probate is required or not, to avoid any detrimental effect later down the line.

+At GA Solicitors we tailor our services to your needs.
+We are able to offer a fixed fee Grant only service as well as providing the complete probate service.
 Our experienced and qualified staff at GA Solicitors will ensure that any complicated procedures are explained in simple terms, that no jargon is used that all work undertaken is to the highest professional standard.